Abdoul Rahim's Procedure on

 Send a Message to Abdoul Rahim

-We'll deliver your message to Abdoul Rahim at his hospital bed.
+We'll deliver your message to Abdoul Rahim as soon as we see him.